iambumblehead/scroungejs/README.md

   isconcatenated : false,
   inputpath      : './src/',
   outputpath     : './build/',

-  basepagein     : './src/index.tpl.html',
-  basepage       : './build/index.html',
+  // read this template html and output to basepage basepagein     : './src/index.tpl.html', basepage       : './build/index.html',

-  prependarr : [{
+  // join contents of these files to top of this tree's file prependarr : [{
     treename : 'myapprootfile.js',
     sourcearr : [